pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 - A code example that illustrates your problem (you can copy and paste or save it as a gist in GitHub and share the URL)
 - Details on how you attempted to solve the problem on your own
-- Full version information — for example, "Python 3.6.4 with NumPy 1.21"
+- Full version information — for example, `Python 3.6.4 with NumPy 1.21`
 - The full traceback if your code raises an exception
 - Do not curate the traceback as you may inadvertently exclude information crucial to solving your issue
 - A screenshot of the output or rendered output